“Sounds just like they’re more than ready to pack out stadiums.” – Gigwise

 This summer has seen The Skinner Brothers begin to earn the attention that their anthemic rock ‘n’ roll rambunctiousness deserves.
 Currently embarking upon a major 17-date sold-out tour as special guests to Kasabian, building on a recent rush of activity that has also included two outdoor shows with The Streets, a set at the Neighbourhood Weekender, and two sold-out headline gigs at London’s 100 Club.

 Their recent EP ‘Culture Non-Stop’ proved that they’ve got the songs to match their burgeoning reputation.
-And now their irresistible run of form continues as they prepare to release their brand new single ‘Put Me Down As A Maybe’ on November 4th.
+And now their irresistible run of form continues as they release their brand new single ‘Put Me Down As A Maybe’.

 Again produced by frontman and songwriter Zac Skinner at his home studio in Brentford, ‘Put Me Down As A Maybe’ proves that The Skinner Brothers are clear-cut contenders as a new era of essential British guitar music emerges.
 The band has fed their own personality in a track that puts a fresh angle on a larger-than-life hybrid of Kasabian’s psychedelic strut with bursts of ‘Love Spreads’-era John Squire guitar intensity.
 The song was then mixed by the Grammy-nominated James Krausse.